nebojsa91markovic/todo_docker/README.md

 ## General info
 To Do app completely build from scratch.
-Pokemon memory game, build using React.js on frontend, PHP on a backend side and MySQL for database table.
+App build using React.js on frontend, PHP on a backend side and MySQL for database table.
 Docker file set and ready for production.

 ## Technologies
 * ReactJS